 Uniqlo has one of our favorite ultralight down jackets.
 They also carry a vest version and we love both.
 Whenever Uniqlo has a great sale, we recommend picking up both the vest and jacket as they seem to come out early and often when the weather starts to cool.

-Stay Warm All Season Long With These Winter Coat Suggestions!
+Stay Toasty All Season Long With These Warm Winter Coat Suggestions!

 If you love to layer up and have a ton of sweaters around the house, pick a lighter coat and mix and match with what you already have.